Learning and Immersion

-Collegiate Team- The CUEC is home to the Clemson University IHSA Equestrian Team and the Trottin' Tigers IEA team.
+Collegiate Team- The CUEC is home to the Clemson University IHSA Equestrian Team .
 Horses are managed to support active western and hunter riding teams.
-There are two rings footed for a variety of activities: a sand area with cones and poles for western horsemanship, western pleasure and trail; a rock dust arena for hunter and jumper riding with a complete course and gymnastics.
+There are two riding rings footed for a variety of activities: a sand area for our western horsemanship, western pleasure and trail; a rock dust arena for hunter and jumper riding with a complete course and gymnastics.
 We are also equipped with a beautiful grass jumping field.

-Collegiate riding teams are selected from members of the Clemson Equestrian Team members through a competitive tryout system the first week of school each fall semester.
-For more information about when tryouts are offered, Clemson University students should join the CU Equestrian Team's OrgSync page, attend the information meeting at the start of the fall semester, or follow the CU Equestrian Team on Facebook-Clemson Equestrian Team.
+Team members are selected through a competitive tryout system the first week of school each fall semester.
+For more information about when tryouts are offered, Clemson University students should join the CU Equestrian Team's facebook page (Clemson Equestrian Team) or attend the informational meeting at the start of the fall semester.
 There are opportunities for riders of all levels (from never having ridden before to riding at the highest level of junior-rider competition).

-CU Bridge students are unfortunately not eligible to try out for and ride on the CU Equestrian Team per IHSA rules, but are encouraged to be club-level members and participate in CUET activities and events.
+CU Bridge students are not eligible to tryout for and ride on the CU Equestrian Team per IHSA rules, but are still able to be a member of the Club.

 IEA Team- The Trottin' Tigers IEA team competes in Region 4, Zone 4 shows, and is open to local middle school (6th-8th graders) and high school (9th-12th graders) students.
 Tryouts for the IEA team occur in late August, and the team runs from September through May.
 For more information about the IEA team, please contact us at email@example.com.